YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 Your YottaDB distribution comes with many scripts that set up a default YottaDB environment for the shell of your choice.
 These scripts are as follows:

 **ydb_env_set** (gtmprofile): uses reasonable defaults to set up a system and YottaDB application development environment for POSIX shells.
-The ydb_env_set script sets default values for environment variables ydb_dist, ydb_gbldir, gtm_icu_version, ydb_log, ydb_principal_editing, gtm_prompt, gtm_retention, ydb_routines, ydb_tmp, and gtmver.
+The ydb_env_set script sets default values for environment variables ydb_dist, ydb_gbldir, ydb_icu_version, ydb_log, ydb_principal_editing, gtm_prompt, gtm_retention, ydb_routines, ydb_tmp, and gtmver.
 When you source the ydb_env_set script, it creates a default execution environment (global directory and a default database file with BEFORE_IMAGE journaling) if none exists.

 * **gtmcshrc**: sets up a default YottaDB environment for C-shell compatible shells.
 It sets up default values for ydb_dist, ydb_gbldir, ydb_chset and ydb_routines.
 It also creates aliases so you can execute YottaDB and its utilities without typing the full path.